 Mom's Recipe Scrapbooks (c.
 1920s)

-The old fashioned family reunions called for lots of good, homemade food, and every family contributed their share.
-Mom usually took a casserole, a plateful of fancy-cut sandwiches, and at least a couple of dessert items, including a tin of her delicious butter pecan cookies.
+The McIlmoyle family reunions called for lots of good, homemade food, and every family contributed their share.
+Mom usually took a casserole, a plateful of fancy-cut sandwiches, and at least a couple of dessert items, including a tin of her delicious Southern Butter Pecan Cookies.
 Everybody loved them!

-While the adults sat beneath the shady maple trees and
+While the adults had sat beneath the shady maple trees and

 caught up on the latest family news, we kids played games of tag or